All Episodes

 You're yawning.

-You're yawning right at the beginning of the program?
+You're yawning right at the beginning of the program.

-Hell is a popping, folks.
+Hell is a poppin', folks.

 All kinds of things happening right now as the program begins.

-Fox News is reporting that the Obama administration is going to say no to the Keystone Pipeline.
+Fox News is reporting that the Obama administration is going to say no to the Keystone pipeline.

 The State Department's going to say no, they're going to allow the Canadians to reapply with a new route that will not upset the precious habitat of Nebraska.